arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 Within the Arduino Cloud's dashboard, the system variables can be monitored with the following widgets:

 - ON/OFF compressor power switch widget.
-- System variables gauges showing temperature, pressure and power.
+- System variable gauges showing temperature, pressure, and power.
-- Line charts for historical review on variables behaviour.
+- Line charts for historical review of variable behavior.
-- Vibration and fault state alert widgets for easy understand of the compressor state.
+- Vibration and fault state alert widgets for easy understanding of the compressor state.

 We can easily access this dashboard from a PC, mobile phone or tablet from anywhere, receiving an instantaneous update wherever we are.